 - Flathead Screwdriver

-When you have your tools ready, the next step will be to go into the removal proper.
-Since your toilet seat fixings are hidden, you need to look at the fittings so that you can find out how to remove it.
+When you have your tools ready, the next step will be to go into the removal process.
+Since your toilet seat bolts are hidden, you need to look at the fittings in order to remove them.
 Check to see if your toilet seat fittings are joined together with a couple of bolts.
-Also, check if it is covered by two plastic caps behind the toilet seat itself.
-You have to follow these steps;
+Also, check if they are covered by plastic caps behind the toilet seat.
+After checking, follow the steps below to easily remove the toilet seat.